Discrete Yamabe problem for polyhedral surfaces: Introduction

 To discretize conformal equivalence, triangulate the piecewise flat surface~$(S,V,d)$ such that~$V$ is the set of vertices and every edge~$e\in E$ is a geodesic.
 The metric~$d$ is then uniquely determined by the edge lengths

 Two PL-metrics on a surface with a fixed triangulation are \emph{discrete conformally equivalent} if their edge lengths~$\ell,\tilde{\ell}:E\to\R_{>0}$ are related by a factor~$u:V\to\R$:

-We work with a generalization of discrete conformal equivalence to piecewise flat surfaces (Definition~\ref{def:conformal_equivalence}), introduced by Alexander Bobenko, Ulrich Pinkall and Boris Springborn in~\cite[Definition 5.1.4]{bosa}.
-This generalization, which is equivalent to the generalization by Xianfeng Gu, Feng Luo, Jian Sun and Tianqi Wu~\cite[Definition 1.1]{guluo1}, reveals that hyperbolic geometry is the right setting for problems involving discrete conformal equivalence.
-The essential relation between piecewise flat surfaces and its hyperbolic equivalent -- decorated ideal hyperbolic polyhedra -- has been explored and described in detail by Boris Springborn in~\cite{bo}. \\\\ Another formulation of the discrete Yamabe problem for polyhedral surfaces due to Feng Luo~\cite{luo} asks for the existence of PL-metrics with a constant \emph{angle defect} within a discrete conformal class.
+We work with a generalization of discrete conformal equivalence to piecewise flat surfaces (Definition~\ref{def:conformal_equivalence}) introduced by Alexander Bobenko, Ulrich Pinkall and Boris Springborn in~\cite[Definition 5.1.4]{bosa}.
+This generalization reveals that hyperbolic geometry is the right setting for problems involving discrete conformal equivalence.
+The essential relation between piecewise flat surfaces and its hyperbolic equivalent -- decorated hyperbolic surfaces with cusps -- has been explored and described in detail by Boris Springborn in~\cite{bo}. \\\\ Another formulation of the discrete Yamabe problem for polyhedral surfaces due to Feng Luo~\cite{luo} asks for the existence of PL-metrics with a constant \emph{angle defect} within a discrete conformal class.
 It was solved affirmatively by Gu et al.~\cite{guluo1}, as well as by Boris Springborn~\cite{bo}.
 For surfaces of genus one, Luo's and our formulation of the discrete Yamabe problem are indeed equivalent.
 However, we believe that Luo's formulation is not a suitable discretization of the smooth Yamabe problem in general, since the angle defect is not a proper discretization of the smooth Gaussian curvature.
 This claim is supported by the discussions by Bobenko et al. in~\cite[Appendix B]{bosa} and by Huabin Ge and Xu Xu in~\cite[Section 1.2]{gexu}. \\\\ This article is organized as follows.
-In Section~\ref{sec:preliminaries} we revise the basic concepts and provide a dictionary between piecewise flat surfaces and decorated ideal hyperbolic polyhedra.
+In Section~\ref{sec:preliminaries} we revise the basic concepts and provide a dictionary between piecewise flat surfaces and decorated hyperbolic surfaces with cusps.
 Section~\ref{sec:counterexamples} is devoted to the discussion of (non)-uniqueness of PL-metrics with constant discrete Gaussian curvature.
 In Section~\ref{sec:variational_principles} we translate the statement of Theorem~\ref{thm:main} into a non-convex optimization problem with inequality constraints.
 In Section~\ref{sec:existence} we prove Theorem~\ref{thm:main}.